-- 1. Vapours displaced by the delivery of petrol into storage tanks shall be returned through a vapour-tight connection line to either the mobile container delivering the petrol or a container on the site. - 2.
-Petrol delivery shall only be carried out using the Stage I petrol vapour recovery system and deliveries shall only be made when the system is fully operational. - A. Operators must take all reasonable & practicable steps to prevent uncontrolled leaks of petrol vapour from vents, pipes, connectors and manholes from occurring. - ➤ B. Installations must display a notice nearby the vapour return connection points reminding operators to connect the vapour return line before off-loading petrol; and identifying the maximum number of tanker compartments that may be unloaded at the same time. - > C. The fittings for delivery and vapour return pipes must be different to prevent miss-connection. - ➤ D. If dip testing storage tanks or tanker compartments before or after delivery, the dip openings must be securely sealed prior to the delivery taking place and once it is completed.
+1. Vapours displaced by the delivery of petrol into storage tanks shall be returned through a vapour-tight connection line to either the mobile container delivering the petrol or a container on the site.

+2. Petrol delivery shall only be carried out using the Stage I petrol vapour recovery system and deliveries shall only be made when the system is fully operational.

+- A. The operator shall take all reasonable & practicable steps to prevent uncontrolled leaks of petrol vapour from vents, pipes, connectors and manholes from occurring. - B. The operator shall display a notice nearby the vapour return connection points reminding operators to connect the vapour return line before off-loading petrol; and identifying the maximum number of tanker compartments that may be unloaded at the same time. - C. The fittings for delivery and vapour return pipes must be different to prevent miss-connection. - D. The vapour tight connection line shall be taken to include the hoses and connectors used to return vapour to the road tanker.

-- ➤ E. Tanker compartment dip testing must not be performed whilst the vapour hose is connected, except in the case of split compartment deliveries although these should be kept to a minimum. - F. The vapour tight connection line shall be taken to include the hoses and connectors used to return vapour to the road tanker. - ➤ G. A competent person shall remain near the tanker and keep a constant watch on hoses and connections during unloading.
+- E. If dip testing storage tanks or tanker compartments before or after delivery, the dip openings must be securely sealed prior to the delivery taking place and once it's completed. - F. Tanker compartment dip testing must not be performed whilst the vapour hose is connected, except in the case of split compartment deliveries although these should be kept to a minimum. - G. The operator shall ensure effective preventative maintenance by following a schedule of maintenance is followed and having spares & consumables available without delay. - H. The operator shall ensure vent and vapour return lines are tested in accordance with the maintenance schedule. - I. A competent person shall remain near the tanker and keep a constant watch on hoses and connections during unloading.
 A competent person is one who has received training for deliveries.
-Delivery drivers may be trained as the competent person. - ➤ H. All road tanker compartment vent and discharge valves shall be closed on completion of the delivery. - ➤ I. All connection points shall be securely sealed after delivery. - ➤ J. Manhole entry points to storage tanks shall be kept securely sealed except when maintenance and testing are being carried out which require entry to the tank.
+Delivery drivers may be trained as the competent person. - J. All road tanker compartment vent and discharge valves shall be closed on completion of the delivery. - > K. All connection points shall be securely sealed after delivery. - L. Manhole entry points to storage tanks shall be kept securely sealed except when maintenance and testing are being carried out which require entry to the tank. - M. The operator shall ensure that pressure vacuum relief valves or other similar devices on the petrol storage tank vents are checked for correct functioning, seating and corrosion at least once every 3 years. - N. The design or assessment shall not account for diesel if the storage tank is separately vented, but shall be included if it utilises the same vent pipe as the petrol storage tanks. - O. Storage tank vent pipes shall be fitted with a pressure vacuum relief valve to reduce vapour loss or a similar device which is at least as effective in minimizing emissions during unloading and storage.
+Orifice plates shall not be permitted.
+Pressure vacuum relief valves shall be sized and weighted to prevent vapour loss and potentially hazardous pressurisation.
+Operators should note that the sizing, sitting and safety features associated with fitting pressure vacuum relief valves may be subject to health and safety legislation.